lzarsolon/cra-todo-app/README.md

 # Simple Todo App using Create React App

-This project is made for the purpose of learning React and is developed with the following: \
+This project is purely frontend and is made for the purpose of learning React. \
+It is developed with the following:

 * [Styled-Components](https://styled-components.com/)
 * React Hooks